-3.2 Implementing an innovative partnership-based working process with a funder
+3.2 Implementing an innovative partnership-based working process with a funder extracurricular volunteering activity - and the proposal was subject to an extensive examination of its pedagogy.

 The relationship between the Business School and The Portal Trust has a long history that predates the naming of the School after the then Sir John Cass's Foundation in early 2000.
 Whilst a close relationship existed, the award of a grant by The Portal Trust to support the SEP was not automatic.